 Principle Principle finding Exception standard reference Notable practice Why 1.
-Governance Standards met N/A N/A N/A 2.
+Governance Standards met 1.2 Good practice The team is good at recording and learning from near miss errors.
+And they learn from what happens in other pharmacies.
+They take appropriate action to make sure errors are not repeated.
+1.8 Good practice All the team members complete specific training, so they are well equipped to protect the welfare of vulnerable adults and children.
+And they proactively use their training and skills to raise concerns when necessary 2.
 Staff Standards met 2.2 Good practice The pharmacy is good at supporting its team members to ensure their knowledge and skills are up to date.
-It achieves this by providing them with a structured training programme and regular appraisals of their performance.
+It achieves this by providing its team members with a structured training programme and regular appraisals of their performance.
 The team members tailor their training to help them achieve personal goals.
+2.4 Good practice The pharmacy team members openly discuss how to improve their ways of working.
+And they talk as a team about why mistakes happen, and how they can make improvements.
+They identify and address their learning needs.
+And support each other to achieve their goals.
 3. Premises Standards met N/A N/A N/A 4.
-Services, including medicines management Standards met 4.1 Good practice The pharmacy actively promotes the services it provides to the local community to help people improve their health and wellbeing.
-And it takes appropriate steps to make sure people can access these services.
+Services, including medicines management Standards met 4.1 Good practice The pharmacy is good at promoting, and engaging people in its healthcare campaigns.
+The team proactively speak with people who visit the pharmacy to help them improve their health.
 5. Equipment and facilities Standards met N/A N/A N/A

-Principle 1 - Governance Standards met
+Principle 1 - Governance ✓ Standards met

 The pharmacy has suitable processes and written procedures to protect the safety and wellbeing of people who access its services.
-It mostly keeps the records it must have by law and keeps people's private information safe.
-It is well equipped to protect the welfare of vulnerable adults and children.
-The pharmacy team members discuss and record any errors they make whilst dispensing to learn from them.
-And they take steps to make sure the errors are not repeated.
+It keeps the records it must have by law and keeps people's private information safe.
+The team members are good at recording and learning from errors that happen during dispensing.
+And they take appropriate action to make sure the errors are not repeated.
+All the team members complete specific training, so they are well equipped to protect the welfare of vulnerable adults and children.
+And they proactively use their training and skills to raise concerns when necessary.

 The pharmacy had an open plan retail area which led directly into the dispensary.
 It had a private consultation room to the side of the pharmacy counter.
-The responsible pharmacist used the bench closest to the counter to do final checks on prescriptions.
+The responsible pharmacist used the bench closest to the pharmacy counter to do final checks on prescriptions.
 This helped her supervise and oversee sales of over-the-counter medicines and conversations between team members and people using the pharmacy.

 The pharmacy had a set of standard operating procedures (SOPs).
 And these were held electronically.
-The pharmacy's superintendent pharmacist's office reviewed each SOP on a rolling quarterly basis.
+The SOPs included activities such as taking in prescriptions and general dispensing.
+The team was seen working in accordance with the SOPs.
+The superintendent pharmacist's office reviewed each SOP every two years.
 This ensured that they were up to date.
+The next recorded due date was February 2021.
 The pharmacy defined the roles of the pharmacy team members in each SOP.
-The SOP showed who was responsible for performing each task.
+A matrix named 'who needs to read which SOP' showed who was responsible for performing each task.
 The team members said they would ask the pharmacist if there was a task they were unsure about.
 Or felt unable to deal with.
 Records were available which showed that all team members had read the SOPs that were relevant to their role.
 The regular pharmacist counter signed the records to confirm the team member was competent in working in accordance with the SOPs.